fnobregasantos/Emergence-of-High-Order-Functional-Hubs-in-the-Human-Brain/README.md

 ## License

-This project is licensed under the [License Name] - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution 4.0 International License - see the LICENSE file for details.

 ## Acknowledgments